foresterorg/foresterorg.github.io/content/en/docs/use/_index.md

 Or via TCP connection (TLS is not supported):

     forester-cli appliance create --kind libvirt --name remote --uri tcp://my.libvirt.local:16509

+It is possible to create no operation appliance which does nothing or `redfish_manual` appliance which performs detection of systems, however, it does not perform any power operations.
+With `noop` appliance, systems need to be registered manually whereas with `redfish_manual` systems can be detected automatically.

 Warning: username and password are currently stored as clear text and fully readable through the API.